s-damian/rust-solana-wallet/README.md

 ## FAQ

-Q: Can this wallet be used on the Solana mainnet?
+**Q**: Can this wallet be used on the Solana mainnet?

-A: While technically possible, this wallet is designed as an educational example and is not recommended for use on the mainnet without a thorough security review.
+**A**: While technically possible, this wallet is designed as an educational example and is not recommended for use on the mainnet without a thorough security review.